cookiecutter/cookiecutter-django/README.md

 ## Not Exactly What You Want?

-This is what I want. *It might not be what you want.* Don\'t worry, you have options:
+This is what I want. *It might not be what you want.* Don't worry, you have options:

 ### Fork This

 If you have differences in your preferred setup, I encourage you to fork this to create your own version.
-Once you have your fork working, let me know and I\'ll add it to a \'*Similar Cookiecutter Templates*\' list here.
+Once you have your fork working, let me know and I'll add it to a '*Similar Cookiecutter Templates*' list here.
-It\'s up to you whether or not to rename your fork.
+It's up to you whether to rename your fork.

 If you do rename your fork, I encourage you to submit it to the following places: